-Excerpts from "Dispelling the Myths" by Dr. Paul Martin, founder and director of Wellspring Retreat, published in Christian Research Journal, 1989, Winter - Spring.
+Excerpts from 'Dispelling the Myths' by Dr. Paul Martin, founder of Wellspring Retreat, published in Christian Research Journal, 1989, Winter - Spring.

 Myth: "Christians can and do get involved in aberrational groups and they can get hurt emotionally.
 But all they really need is some good Bible teaching and a warm, caring Christian fellowship and they will be fine."

 There is certainly a lot of truth to this statement.
 Unfortunately, half-truths are often the worst form of error.
 [This myth] is false for the following reasons: First, many persons who have left cults do not want Bible teaching or Christian fellowship.
 They are "once burned, twice shy."

 Second, according to a recently published survey of about 300 ex-cultists by Conway and Siegelman, the following essentially non-religious activities proved to be very important for rehabilitation:

 • love and support of parents and family members -- 64%

 • insight and support of former cult members -- 59%

 • professional mental health counseling -- 14%